 Chinese is a flexible language, especially when it comes to word order.
 Some sentences can be arranged in almost any way and still be grammatical.
 This doesn’t mean that it doesn’t matter what you say, though.
 In general, if there are two ways of saying something, you can be pretty sure that they don’t mean exactly the same thing or are used the same way.

 If there were no difference at all, there wouldn’t be two different expressions.
-Now, the difference can be very slight in some cases and needn’t be related to meaning.
-For instance, people in different regions might have different ways of expressing the same thing.
+Now, the difference can be very slight in some cases, and needn’t be related to meaning.
+For instance, people in different regions have different ways of expressing the same thing.

-I once overheard an interesting but misguided discussion about the difference between 说 and 讲 when used as a one-character verb, with one person claiming that the former was more formal than the latter, and the other person claiming the exact opposite.
-No-one considered regional differences, which is a more appropriate explanation here (说 is more common in the north, 讲 is more common in the south).
+I once overheard an interesting but misguided discussion about the difference between 说 and 讲 when used as a one-character verb meaning “to speak”, with one native speaker claiming that the former was more formal than the latter, and another native speaker claiming the exact opposite.
+No one considered regional differences, which is a more appropriate explanation here (说 is more common in the north, 讲 is more common in the south).

 Languages are flexible